 The health and safety of our customers and employees is our number one priority.

-Queensland Rail is working closely with the relevant government agencies in response to Novel Coronavirus (COVID-19) and will continue to monitor advice from health authorities and take extra precautions as necessary.
+Queensland Rail is working closely with the relevant government agencies in response to Novel Coronavirus (COVID-19) and will continue to monitor advice from Queensland Health and other authorities and take additional precautions as necessary.

 - Staying home, and avoiding travel, if you are unwell